MrJul/ReSharper.EnhancedTooltip/README.md

 ReSharper 2018.1 must be installed.
 (Note: older versions are still available for ReSharper 8.2, 9.x, 10.0, 2016.x and 2017.x).

 Install the plugin using the built-in Extension Manager from the ReSharper menu.
+(Needs 2018.3 to be displayed in the list)

 Tooltip Highlighting
 --------------------